“A cluster of 10 stylish rooms and suites on the edge of one of Lanzarote’s prettiest whitewashed villages”

 - This is a guesthouse not a hotel, so service is intermittent and it's essential you let José know your planned arrival time in advance

 - No restaurant or bar, though breakfast is served and tea - and coffee-making facilities are available

 - Although there's free WiFi, thick stone walls make connecting with hyperspace a hit-and-miss experience in some rooms

-- The bold interior colours may not be to everyone's taste, but we liked them
+- The bold interior colours may not be to everyone's taste

 - Recent feedback suggests rooms can be cold and the village very quiet out of season